Hephaest/Minesweeper/README.md

     /**
      * This method counts the total number of bombs which surrounds the given square.
-     * If there is no bombs surrounds the square, paint this square as blank then expand its surrounding squares
+     * If there is no bombs surrounds the square, paint this square as blank then expand its surrounding squares.
-     * util find bombs of the surrounding squares are not empty.
+     * until find bombs of the surrounding squares are not empty.
 This method is implemented by recursion algorithm.
      * @param currentX the x co-ordinate of the given square.
      * @param currentY the y co-ordinate of the given square.
      */